Markus-Hefner/Portfolio-Project-1/README.md

 ## Typography and Colour Schemes

 ### Typography
-- I used the Raleway and Merriweather fonts since I wanted it to be a bit playful (tiny serifs) to better convey the site's message of being a drum school for kids.
-However, since it's still adults who will visit the site since they want to find a drum school for kids I didn't want to carry it too far with the embellishments.
+- The used fonts are Raleway and Merriweather since they are a bit playful (tiny serifs) to better convey the site's message of being a drum school for kids.
+- However, since it is still adults who will visit the site searching for a drum teacher/school for their children the fonts are not carrying it too far with the embellishments.

 ### Colour Schemes
-- The dominant colours are whitesmoke and a shade of beige.
+- The dominant colours are #f5f5f5 (also known as whitesmoke) and a shade of beige/yellow (#fce787).
 They were chosen because they resemble the colour of a coated drumhead and the wood of a pair of sticks.
-Luckily I also was able to find pictures on pexels.com of a drum kit with a similar colour which I then used as dividers between the sections on the homepage as well as on the Contact-Us page
+- Luckily on the site pexels.com images of a drum kit with a similar beige colour were found which were then used as the title image, as visual dividers for the sections on the homepage as well as on the Confirmation page.
-- The hero image as well as the end-of-page image were chosen firstly because the show kids playing drums and secondly because the background was white-ish which works nicely with the navbar and footer colour of whitesmoke.
+- The hero images at the top and bottom of the homepage and on the Contact Us page were chosen firstly because they show kids playing drums and having a lot of fun doing so.
+And secondly because the background was white-ish which works nicely with the colour of navigation bar and footer (the already mentioned whitesmoke or #f5f5f5).

 ## Wireframes